SoftUni-Internal/interactive-content/EN/08-Design-Patterns/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Definition of Design Pattern**
-- What design patterns are
+- Definition
-- Why they must be followed
+- Resons to use design patterns

 **2. Benefits and Drawbacks**
-- What to keep in mind when following a pattern
+- Considerations to keep in mind when following a design pattern

 **3. Types of Design Patterns**
 - Creational